FC Kairat: Reunification, the second title and stagnation (2001–2009)

 On 1 March 2001, Almaty Deputy Mayor Kairat Bukenov announced the reunification of two clubs.
 Already as unified Kairat, they won two Kazakhstan Cups, in 2001 and 2003.
 In 2004, under the Aleksei Petrushin rule the club won their second domestic title.

 At the end of the 2006 season, the main sponsor of the club Kazakhstan Temir Zholy, withdrew.
 This precipitated a financial troubles which lasted until the start of 2007 season.
 Consequently, most of the club's players switched to other teams.
 The club entered the 2007 season with an inexperienced, young team.
 In July 2007, a group of private investors took over the club and invested around 4 million US dollars in it.
 At the beginning of 2009, the club declared itself bankrupt and was relegated to the First Division.
-In November 2009, Kairat became the champion of the First Division and returned to top-flight.
+Kairat became the champion of the First Division and returned to top-flight in November 2009.

-Recent years (2010–present)
+Recent years and UEFA Champions League (2010–present)

 On 15 October 2018, Carlos Alós left Kairat by mutual consent, with Andrei Karpovich being appointed as Caretaker manager.

 On 25 November 2018, Kairat presented Aleksey Shpilevsky as their new manager.
+Kairat won the 2020 Kazakhstan Premier League after sixteen years.
 On 7 June 2021, Aleksey Shpilevsky left Kairat to join Erzgebirge Aue.
 On 24 August 2021, Kurban Berdyev was appointed manager of the Kazakhstan Premier League club FC Kairat.
 Berdyev left Kairat by mutual consent on 6 June 2022.
 Kirill Keker was appointed as the clubs permanent Head Coach two days later on 8 June 2022.